 How to make tahini sauce

 Whiz all the tahini sauce ingredients until smooth.
-You will get more than you need for the beans, but this sauce can be used to dress roasted or steamed vegetables.
+You will get more than you need for the salad, but this sauce (without or with garlic) can be used to dress roasted or steamed vegetables.

 How to compose the salad

 If the roasted salmon is refrigerator-cold, warm it up slightly.
 Flake the salmon.

 Wash the persimmon, halve it, pull away the stem and use the knife to remove the core.
 Slice half for the salad.
 If the slices are long, halve them crosswise.

 Plate the salad: season the cabbage with the sea salt and toss.
 Distribute the salmon and the persimmon on the cabbage bed.
 Drizzle the tahini sauce on the top.

 Serve with additional tahini sauce on the side.
 Each person will toss the salad before eating.